 In summer 2019, a mini Bloom! festival will return.
 The celebration, 22-23 June in York Minster’s Dean’s Park, will included a flower and produce show.
 The York BID is also involved in the creation of a pocket park along Stonebow.

 As part of this, York BID has sponsored an initiative to bring an award-winning garden to the heart of York.

 Entitled ‘In Sight of the Minster’, the installation is by staff and students from Askham Bryan College and won a gold medal at the recent Harrogate Spring Flower Show.

-It was installed in the Coppergate Centre in May, remaining there till the end of June.
+It was installed in the Coppergate Centre in May and remained there until the end of June.